el-03/spotify-uitest/README.md

 ```gherkin
 Then I can see the artwork same as "<artworkFilePath>"
 ```
-This step is asserting the presence of whatever image that mapped into `artWorkFilePath` in the scenario outline.
+This step is asserting the presence of whatever image that mapped into `artworkFilePath` in the scenario outline.
 The author places the example case into `albumSingle` folder.

 ### Running It